Grassroots Community Organizing

 - Western Native Voice (Montana)

-Based in Billings, Montana, WORC has field offices in Montrose, Colorado, and Washington, D.C.
+Based in Billings, Montana, WORC also has a field office in Washington, D.C.

 WORC’s guiding principles